 Cultural Data: The owner of this house, C.D.
-Hills, co-headed the Northwest First Corporation, which was an owner and builder of real estate in the Puget Sound region.
-David W. Gee, who received his Master's in Architecture from the University of Washington, and who had previously worked at The Richardson Associates, designed this house.
+Hills, co-headed the Northwest First Corporation, which was an owner and builder real estate firm in the Puget Sound region.
+David W. Gee, who received his Master's in Architecture from the University of Washington, and who had previously worked at The Richardson Associates, designed the house.